netfoundry/minimal-mistakes/docs/_pages/v2/guide-kubernetes.md

 ## Configure `kubectl` to use the private Ziti URL

+_You may skip this section if you are not interested in making the Kubernetes API private_

 Now your NetFoundry network is set up to allow your Ziti Desktop Edge app on your laptop to connect to your Kubernetes cluster.
 Next you will configure a new `kubectl` context to connect to the private URL with Ziti.

 1. Find the master API *server* URL for the current `kubectl` context.
 In my case it is the server for cluster "my-cluster".